benweier/Themr/readme.md

 # About
-This is a Sublime Text 2 Theme Manager for quickly and easily changing the selected theme.
+This is a Sublime Text 2 Theme Manager for quickly and easily switching themes.

 # Installation
-Install through Package Control or extract Themr into your Packages folder
+Install through Package Control or extract Themr into your Packages folder.

 # Usage
-Select desired theme from Themr menu located under Preferences
+Select desired theme from the Themr menu located under Preferences.

 # Todo
-- Dynamically build theme menu from list of installed packages
+- Dynamically build theme menu from list of installed themes
-- Add command pallete option to select a theme
+- Add command pallete options

 # Known Issues: 21 Jan 2012
 - Custom themes do not fully load after selecting from menu